 We first got to know Fairy through dear Gina, and who knew that Fairy would turn out to be a delightful teller of stories as well?
 Faerie flutters with delight when the stories are about fairy mischief, adventure, and magical discoveries.

-Another delightful "Gentleman of the South" with a keen love of Science Fiction and Fantasy Literature, as well as stories of his homelands.
+A delightful "Gentleman of the South" with a keen love of Science Fiction and Fantasy Literature, as well as stories of his homelands.

 With a diverse taste in literature, Gina brings poignant and unique stories to life with understanding and compassion.